-Basic Partially Proficient Proficient (Meets State Standard) Accomplished Exemplary numbers and operations s demonstrate knowledge c 5, algebra, geometry and me easurement and data analy ysis and probability. · This section describes pro fessional practices that shou Id be demonstrated by ALL TEACHERS, regardless of gra ade level or subject taugh THE TEACHER: Includes relevant math concepts in discussions that do not have math as the primary focus.
-Promotes and encour- ages students to make explicit math connec- tions across content. () Uses instructional and THE TEACHER: Emphasizes interdisciplinary connections to math.
+Basic Partially Proficient Proficient (Meets State Standard) Accomplished Exemplary numbers and operations s demonstrate knowledge c , algebra, geometry and me easurement and data analy ysis and probability.
+This section describes pro fessional practices that shou Id be demonstrated by ALL TEACHERS, regardless of gra ade level or subject taugh THE TEACHER: Includes relevant math concepts in discussions that do not have math as the primary focus.
+Promotes and encour- ages students to make explicit math connec- tions across content. strategies that require students to apply and transfer mathematical and THE TEACHER: Emphasizes interdisciplinary connections to math.
 Models mathematical thinking. and STUDENTS: Share ideas and solutions to challenging problems.
-Use the language of math to talk about what they are doing. and STUDENTS: O Interpret mathematical information in ways that make it relevant to their learning. numbers and operations ent content areas. s demonstrate knowledge c s, algebra, geometry and mo fessional practices that shou and easurement and data analy ysis and probability.
+Use the language of math to talk about what they are doing. and STUDENTS: O Interpret mathematic cal information in ways that make it relevant to their learning. numbers and operations knowledge to differ- ent content areas. s demonstrate knowledge c a algebra, geometry and mo fessional practices that shou and THE TEACHER: easurement and data analy ysis and probability.